emirhan-soyaltin/Todo-List-App/README.md

 ### About this project

 This is my solo react project.
 My task is to create a todo list app using react.js.
 I used my knowledge about react, effect, state and jsx to assemble components to make this project.
-This is a responsive website which means it will display correctly on any device with various widths and heights.
+I added features of add a todo, delete a todo and update todo to make it useable.